Get insider access

 Preferred store

-The 4 Best Cheap And Budget Microwaves - Fall 2024
+The 4 Best Cheap And Budget Microwaves - Spring 2025

 Best Cheap and Budget Microwaves

-If you're shopping for a new microwave but want to stick to a budget, we have good news.
-After months of research and investigation into microwave performance, we found they all perform pretty similarly.
-While high-powered microwaves are usually faster, even expensive (including one commercial model) don't heat food more evenly.
-Heating evenness depends on what you're heating up and not your microwave.
-While many higher-end models use inverters, which provide more constant heat on lower settings, it doesn't make a difference for most uses.
+We have good news if you're shopping for a new microwave on a tight budget—after months of research and investigation into microwave performance, we found they all perform pretty similarly!
+While high-powered microwaves can heat food faster, even more expensive, commercial models don't heat food more evenly.
+Heating evenness really depends on what you're heating up and not your microwave.
+But you may be asking, what about inverters?
+You'll find higher-end models using inverters, and while these provide more constant heat on lower settings, they don't make a difference for most uses.
+So, you can rest easy getting the cheapest microwave you can find with the design and features you desire since there isn't a noticeable difference in microwaving quality between models.

 1. Best Cheap Microwave